 To move the selector lever, release the shift lock.
 The selector lever can be moved to the N (Neutral) position.
-However, the steering wheel will be locked unless the ignition switch is turned to the ON position.
 This allows the vehicle to be moved if the battery is discharged.

 To release the shift lock, perform the following procedure: